The raw data for the league tables all come from sources in the public domain.

 - Highlands and Islands – given its unique collegiate structure with thirteen academic partners, it would be inappropriate for the University of the Highlands and Islands to appear in the tables.

-- Birkbeck and South Wales – excluded due to incomplete data sets.
+- Birkbeck, University of London was excluded due to incomplete data sets.

-- Good honours data provided by the University – Glyndŵr.
+- Graduate prospects data provided by the university – Cambridge and Oxford.

-- RAE data not available – Buckingham and University College, Birmingham (minimum used).
+- Research Assessment Exercise (RAE) data not available – Buckingham (minimum used).

-- RAE intensity data not available – Leeds Trinity (minimum used).
+- Research Assessment Exercise (RAE) intensity data not available – Leeds Trinity (minimum used).